Support for pregnant students

 We firmly believe that potential should know no barriers and so we never view pregnancy or maternity as an obstacle to your success.

 We strive to provide as much flexibility as possible to pregnant students or those within 26 weeks of giving birth.
 This is also the case for adoption, miscarriage, surrogacy, still birth and neonatal death.

 You do not need to disclose your pregnancy to us if you don’t wish to.
 But if you do decide to tell us, we can arrange for a range of early stage support and take into account any absences.

-To let us know of your pregnancy, you can discuss your circumstances with our Disability and Wellbeing Advisor, based over at Dilke House.
+To let us know of your pregnancy, you can discuss your circumstances with our Disability and Wellbeing Advisor.
 Our Advisor also has the role of Pregnancy and Maternity Advisor and is here to discuss anything confidentially and sympathetically with you.